ICAM Logo

 Nova Southeastern University

 Today’s most urgent challenges, from technology disruption to climate risk, demand solutions that cross traditional disciplinary boundaries.
-This session explores high-impact models of collaboration across various fields.
-Attendees will examine how breaking silos enhances employer engagement, accelerates research impact, expands experiential learning, and creates new revenue opportunities.
+This conversation will explore high-impact models of collaboration across the fields of business and engineering.
+Senior academic leaders and tech sector executives gather to discuss how breaking traditional silos is essential for enhancing industry engagement, accelerating research impact, expanding experiential learning, and opening doors to new markets.

 Frank Hodge